 - Stir in vanilla extract once the mixture is smooth.

 - Combine chocolate mixture with Chex cereal.
 Gently stir until evenly coated.

-- Combine cereal and powdered sugar; mix until well coated.
+- In a gallon Zipoc bag, combine cereal and powdered sugar; mix until well coated.

 - Add candy corn, sprinkles, M&M's, and bones.